-The members of the Nominating Committee are Mark Leventhal, Dr. Louis Gleckel, and Mark Frank.
-Dr. Gleckel serves as Chairman of the Nominating Committee.
 The Board has determined that the Nominating Committee consists entirely of directors who meet the independence requirements of the NASDAQ listing standards.
 The Nominating Committee is responsible for developing and recommending criteria for selecting new directors and oversees evaluations of the Board and committees of the Board.
 The Nominating Committee has the responsibility to oversee the Company's Corporate Governance Guidelines and propose changes to such guidelines from time to time as may be appropriate.
-The Nominating Committee met one time during 2012.
+The Nominating Committee met one (1) time during 2015.
 The Nominating Committee operates under a written charter adopted by the Board in February 2010 which is available on our website at www.ProPhaseLabs.com under "Investor Relations - Corporate Governance and Policies - Governance and Nominating Committee Charter."